PatrykCzudak/FinansDomowe/replit.md

-# Personal Budget Management Application - Python FastAPI Backend
+# Personal Budget Management Application

 ## Overview

-This is a comprehensive personal budget management backend built exclusively with Python FastAPI and PostgreSQL.
-The application provides advanced financial tracking, portfolio management, and sophisticated risk analysis using classical statistical methods.
-All other backends have been removed - only Python FastAPI remains.
+This is a full-stack personal budget management application built with React, TypeScript, Express.js, and PostgreSQL.
+The application provides comprehensive financial tracking including categories, income, expenses, and investments with interactive charts and data visualization.

 ## User Preferences